Hassan-Eid-Hassan/terraform-devops-tools/README.md

 </h3>

 <p align="left">
-    This project contains Terraform code for provisioning DevOps tools and AWS infrastructure, including a VPC, Jenkins, Nexus, Kubernetes, and EKS cluster.
+    This project contains Terraform code for provisioning DevOps tools and AWS infrastructure, including a VPC, Jenkins, Nexus, HA or none-HA Kubernetes, and EKS cluster.
 The configuration values can be customized using the <strong>terraform.tfvars</strong> file.
 </p>